 Irish America Magazine columnist Edythe Preet has fond memories of her father’s favorite foods.

-Born in Fermanagh and raised in Donegal, Preet’s father loves the traditional Irish “white food” staples of potato, butter and most of all cream.
-Below appears a recipe for his favorite dessert, Strawberry Shortcake.
+Born in Fermanagh and raised in Donegal, Preet’s father loves the traditional Irish “white food” staples of potato, butter, and most of all cream.

 Preheat oven to 450 F. In a large bowl sift together flour, sugar, baking powder, and salt.

 Cut butter in until flour mixture is grainy.
 Stir in milk, just until blended.

 Spread dough in one 8-inch layer cake pan.
 Bake until medium brown, 12-15 minutes.

 Remove from pan and split crosswise while hot.
 Spread cut surfaces with butter.

 Fill and top with sweetened berries.

 Serve with Chantilly Whipped Cream on the side.
 Makes 6 to 8 servings.